Food Safety

 The area where cold food is prepared and served can also easily become a breeding ground for bacteria if not cleaned properly.
 Make sure to regularly clean the surfaces and walls in this area and the containers and pans used to hold the food.

-7. Storage Areas
+7. Storage areas

 Storage areas, such as pantries and shelves, can easily become dirty and cluttered, making it difficult to find ingredients and maintain proper stock rotation.